 I am interested in evolutionary processes in general.
 My background is in ecology and evolutionary biology, and I wrote my MSc thesis combining a systems-level neuroscience topic with an evolutionary approach.
 At the moment my special interest is on developing my skills in bioinformatics – especially in programming and statistical analyses.
 Alternating with the research–related activities, I teach biology and geography at a secondary level.

-Lucy Pluckrose, University of Sheffield (SURE student, Sheffield University Research Experience), Research assistant at University of Helsinki
+2015 Lucy Pluckrose, research intern, University of Sheffield (SURE student, Sheffield University Research Experience),